good-ware/js-log/README.md

 ### Child Loggers (flyweight)

-logger() and child() return objects with their own tags, data, and category values.
+logger() and child() return objects with their own tags, context, data, and category values.
 These objects have the same interface as the Loggers class.
 Child loggers are not real Winston Logger instances and are therefore lightweight.

 Child loggers and Loggers instances have the following methods:

 - tags(a, b) Combines a and b such that b's tags override a's tags.
 The result is combined with (and overrides) the child logger's tags.
-- data(a, b) Combines a and b such that b's properties override a's properties.
-The result is combined with (and overrides) the properties in the child logger's data.
+- context() Returns the context associated with a child loggers, combined with the context of its parent
 - category(a) Returns a if it is truthy; otherwise, it either returns the child logger's category or the default category (specified via options) if it is blank.

 Context can be built up by chaining calls to logger() and/or child().